Divisible Codes: Basic results for -divisible multisets of points

 Now observe that we have some freedom over which domain we compute the kernel and interprete the corresponding necessary conditions $\by^\top\bz=\zv$.
-Over the real numbers the conditions $\by^\top\bz=\zv$ are rather strong while the kernel of $A^\top$ is small.
+Over the real or rational numbers the kernel of $A^\top$ is trivial so that we don't get any non-trivial conditions $\by^\top\bz=\zv$.
+For $k=v-1$, i.e.\ hyperplanes, this observation follows from Exercise~\ref{exercise_dual_multiset_coefficients} and we can use Exercise~\ref{exercise_chi_subspace} for the general case.
 If $p$ is the characteristic of $\F_q$, then the domain $\F_p\cong \Z/p\Z$ is a natural choice.
-To this end we remark that $p$-rank of the incidence matrix between points and $k$-spaces can be explicitly computed using the famous \emph{Hamada formula} \cite{hamada1973p}.
-For generalizations we refer e.g.\ to \cite{chandler2006invariant,davidson2005projective,frankl1990intersection,moorhouse2009approaching,sin2004p}, see also \cite{macwilliams1968p,smith1969p} for ancestors. \end{trailer}
+To this end we remark that $p$-rank of the incidence matrix between points and $k$-spaces can be explicitly computed using the famous \emph{Hamada formula} \cite{hamada1973p}, see also \cite{macwilliams1968p,smith1969p} for ancestors.
+Here we want to start with a more general perspective first.
+We are interested in the set of multisets of points that can be decomposed into a multiset of $k$-spaces, i.e., non-negative integer combinations of the rows of $A^\top\!$.
+As said, over $\Q$ the row space of $A^\top$ is $\Q^{[v]_q}$.
+Over $\Z$ we can use the structure theorem for finitely generated modules over a principal ideal domain $R$ -- the \emph{invariant factor decomposition} to be more precise.
+For every non-zero matrix $B\in R^{m\times n}$ there exist invertible matrices $S\in R^{m\times m}$ and $T\in R^{n\times n}$ such that $D=SBT\in R^{m\times n}$ has zero entries outside of its main diagonal $d_1,\dots,d_{\min(m,n)}$, where we additionally have $d_i\,|\, d_{i+1}$ for all $1\le i<\min(m,n)$.
+This is the \emph{Smith normal form} of $B$ and the $d_i$ are called \emph{invariant factors}, \emph{elementary divisors}, or \emph{invariants}.
+The matrices $S$ and $T$ can be algorithmically obtained by recursively applying invertible row and column operations to $B$ till it reaches the desired diagonal form.
+Now we choose $R=\Z$ and set $M=\left\{x^\top B\,:\, x\in\Z^m\right\}$, $M'=\left\{x^\top D\,:\, x\in\Z^m\right\}$.
+Setting $d_i:=0$ for $\min\{m,n\}<i\le n$ we have $M'=d_1\Z\times d_2\Z\times\dots\times d_n\Z\subseteq \Z^{1\times n}$.
+Using the convention that $i\equiv j \pmod 0$ iff $i=j$ for all $i,j\in\Z$, we can also write